isaacambrogetti/Bioinfo_Project_F/README.md

 | VIII   | 275671   | stop_gained   | YHR084W | STE12 | Transcription factor that is activated by a MAPK signaling cascade; activates genes involved in mating or pseudohyphal/invasive growth pathways; cooperates with Tec1p transcription factor to regulate genes specific for invasive growth.
 Proved to be interacting with DIG1: MAP kinase-responsive inhibitor of the Ste12p transcription factor; involved in the regulation of mating-specific genes the invasive growth pathway; related regulators Dig1p and Dig2p bind to Ste12p. |
 | X   | 639997   | frameshift_variant   | YJR115W | - | Putative protein of unknown function; YJR115W has a paralog, ECM13, that arose from the whole genome duplication, which also has unknown function. |
 | XIV   | 783539   | start_lost   | YNR077C | - | Protein of unknown function, abundance changes with carbon source |

+## Methods
+1. ... steps to obtain the vcf file ...
+- run the awk command
+- find the genes in IGV and check if also the wt has the mutation
+- get the gene name from IGV
+- search the gene name on ENSEMBL VEP
+- obtain information on the gene and its product, and the location of the mutation (verify if the mutation is annotated)
+- search the protein in UniProtKB
+- check the interactions it makes in Biogrid by following the link in the interaction section
+- see if the interaction with MAPK related proteins are verified with low-throughput
+- go back to UniProtKB in the Features viewer (if non stop_gained only)
+- verify if the mutation occurs in a functional domain

+### To ask!
+> If the mutation is present in the wt and in one strain, would we consider the other strain mutated in that point?
+Should we check what kind of mutation is it to understand whether this might have influenced the wt growth?
+> ask if the presentation works like that